-We assumed that people in all health states had the same mortality rate.
+We made the conservative assumption that people in all health states had the same mortality rate.
 We obtained age- and sex-specific mortality rates (2011 to 2013) from Statistics Canada life tables125 and translated them to 6-month probabilities.
-Based on the literature,^{50,108-110} we did not expect hearing loss or cochlear implant surgery to affect mortality.
+Based on the literature,^{50,108-110} we did not expect cochlear implant surgery or the added benefit of a second cochlear implant to affect mortality.